cezarysanecki/parking-domain/README.md

 - Clients can reserve spot for one day
 - Client can only have one reservation
 - Clients reserve spots from main bank
+- Reservations cannot exceed 50% of the available main bank

 ## Inspirations